bzator/ASE2022_AOT_artifacts/README.md

 ## Introduction

 This repository contains information regarding artifacts generated for the purpose of the "Auto Off-Target: Enabling Thorough and Scalable Testing for Complex Software Systems" paper written by Tomasz Kuchta and Bartosz Zator.
-This paper describes experiments with off-target (OT) generation for four target systems: Android Linux kernel running on Pixel 6 device, the Little Kernel Embedded Operating System (`lk`), Das U-Boot (`uboot`) - a bootloader bootloader for embedded devices and the IUH module of the Osmocom project implementing he IUH interface for femtocell communication from a 3GPP standard.
+This paper describes experiments with off-target (OT) generation for four target systems: Android Linux kernel running on Pixel 6 device, the Little Kernel Embedded Operating System (`lk`), Das U-Boot (`uboot`) - a bootloader bootloader for embedded devices and the IUH module of the Osmocom project implementing the IUH interface for femtocell communication from a 3GPP standard.
 Although originally artifacts were generated for all target systems this repository contains information only about artifacts for the `lk` project.
 This is due to the enormous size of the artifact directories.
 The directory for the `lk` project itself (which is the smallest of the four) contains 12GB of data in its original form (unpacked).
-The principles of how the artifacts are used or what they represent don't change across the projects therefore it is assumed that the artifacts from the `lk` project can serve as a representative to the paper understanding and verification.
+The principles of how the artifacts are used or what they represent don't change across the projects therefore it is assumed that the artifacts from the `lk` project can serve as a representative example to the paper understanding and verification.

 ## Artifact repository